 In the springtime, muscari–also known as grape hyacinth–can be spotted around the base of nearly every tree in my Brooklyn neighborhood.
 A florist’s pot of the striking blue flowers is one of my favorite gifts to bring to a friend’s house.
 After they finish blooming, the bulbs can be planted and will re-flower next spring.
 In the meantime, dress up the plastic pot with a disguise:

 Without a beautiful cachepot handy, I turned to the humble brown paper lunch bag.
 It’s possible that I read The Paper Bag Princess a few too many times as a child, but if you ask me, the brown paper sack gets seriously overlooked in the sartorial department, especially when it comes to dressing up plants.

 You can order grape hyacinth bulbs now for fall planting.
-Muscari Armeniacum is $32.75 for 100 bulbs from White Flower Farm.
+Muscari Armeniacum is available seasonally for $32.75 for 100 bulbs from White Flower Farm.

 Most potted muscari plants that you buy from greenhouses or florists come in small plastic pots, just the right size for plopping into a brown paper lunch bag.
 These pots have a 4.5-inch diameter and they fit snugly into my paper bags.

 A bundle of sandwich size Brown Paper Bags is $6.41 from Webstaurant.